 As the year winds down, I like to reflect on what I’ve accomplished this year, what I’m still committed to working on next year, and what ideas or projects need to be abandoned and not carried into the new year.
-(Yes, it’s okay to cut some things loose than need to be let go.)
+(Yes, it’s okay to cut some things loose that need to be let go.)

 You may think of this process as creating resolutions, but most resolutions are often broken.
 I create goals (as opposed to resolutions) and review them annually, monthly, and even weekly.
+Goals provide direction and something that can be measured.

 You may do something similar (or you should) with regard to your life, work, and fundraising.
 You may wish to have separate lists, but mine is integrated, as my life and work flow back and forth between one another.